“I did not order inside a fast food restaurant until I was in the US for a few years!”

 Understand the Menu

-If you want to go to McDonald's, Burger King, Taco Bell or any fast food restaurant, firstly do not assume the menu items are the same as the ones you may find in the same named restaurants abroad.
+If you want to go to any fast food restaurant, firstly do not assume the menu items are the same as the ones you may find in the same named restaurants abroad.
 Even if the menu name is the same, the taste will be different!
 It may be wise to ask others from your country already in the US their opinion on the food in the restaurant as they probably have similar tastes to you.

 Visit on Off-Hours

 Do not go during the busy meal time hours.
 If possible, go for the first time on a weekend maybe after the lunch rush, about 2:30-3:30pm.
-This may not be your normal meal time, and that's understandable.
+This may not be your normal meal time, and that’s understandable.
 Use this time to read over the menu, then when ready, go up to the counter and place your order.
-On off hours, the staff may talk slower, there is not so much rush, so you can talk slower, and take more time to count the correct change as required.
+On off hours, the staff may talk slower, there is not so much rush (it’s not so busy), so you can talk slower, and take more time to count the correct change as required.

 If you visit a drive through on off-hours, however, they still may tend to talk faster and expect faster responses from you than in the restaurant at the counter.